Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 I don't like how that began, but you really brought it home.

-I apologize for that.
+That's insensitive, I apologize for that.

 On the open top bus in Auckland yesterday,

-I normally am very mature,
+I normally am very mature, but when they

-but when they mentioned that something was called
+mentioned that something was called

 fucker papa,

-or perhaps Papa Fucker,
+I, or perhaps

-I had to bite my lip a little bit.
+I had to bite my lip a little bit

 Because he was so turned on.